Jaap van den Hoogen, President of MGI’s executive board

 The President of the UMF also told the meeting of progress in a project led by the port community, to have a Marseille-Fos/Geneva connection included in the European North Sea/Mediterranean rail corridor.
 This will be the first step in creating a rail shuttle service between France’s leading port and Western Switzerland.

-Jaap van den Hoogen, President of the MGI Executive Board, made a presentation on the development of Ci5, the new Cargo Community System that will replace AP+ in 2017.
+Jaap van den Hoogen, President of the MGI Executive Board, made a presentation on the development of Ci5, the new Port Community System that will replace AP+ in 2017.
 “A smart system for smart supply chains,” said Jaap van den Hoogen.
 “MGI’s vision is to track and trace cargo from door to door.”
 “MGI is a leading Marseille-based provider of logistics-focused IT services, offering innovative information system solutions that can be shared by the whole supply chain – a real advantage for the port community,” he added.

 Ci5 will go further in the precision of goods tracking and further along the supply chain.
 It will also help speed up cargo flows in logistics hubs – ports, airports or land-based hubs.
 The innovations on offer will generate productivity and competitiveness gains, and Marseille Fos port will be the first to benefit!